-You can send yourself or Participants and Moderators from the Main room to an existing breakout room, a breakout room to the Main room or from one breakout room to another.
+You can send yourself from the Main room to an existing breakout room, a breakout room to the Main room or from one breakout room to another.

-If moving yourself only, do one of the following:
+Do one of the following:

 • From the Room menu in the Participants panel toolbar, select the desired room from the list of available rooms.